idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial03_verification/step03_analytical_solution.md

 is set equal to "T".
 The remaining parameters define the values for $k$, $\rho$, and $c_p$ as the constant values defined in [tutorial03-analytical-values].

-The boundary portions of the equation weak form are defined using the [Boundary Condition System](syntax/BCs/index.md) in the `[BCs]` block.
-At $x=0$ a Neumann condition is applied with a value of 7E5, by default $x=0$ is given the name of "left".
+The boundary portions of the weak form are defined using the [Boundary Condition System](syntax/BCs/index.md) in the `[BCs]` block.
+At $x=0$ a Neumann condition is applied with a value of 7E5.
+The generated mesh, by default, labels the boundary at $x=0$ as "left".

 !listing tutorial03_verification/step03_analytical/1d_analytical.i link=False block=BCs